evrythng/evrythng-connected-app/README.md

 ### Prerequisites
 For this app to work you'll need:

-1) An EVRYTHNG account
+- An EVRYTHNG account
-2) To have created an EVRYTHNG app in your account
+- To have created an EVRYTHNG App in your account
-3) Have either Facebook login activated for your EVRYTHNG app, or a valid App User's credentials (email + password)
+- Have either Facebook login activated for your EVRYTHNG app, or a valid App User's credentials (email + password)

 ### Changing the THNGHUB Address